faithleo8/project_phase_one/README.md

-# MICRCROSOFT MOVIE WORLD PROJECT
+# MICROSOFT MOVIE WORLD PROJECT

 Student Name : Faithtesy Leo

 PROJECT OVERVIEW

 Microsoft has announced that they would like to get into the movie industry.
 They will be creating a studio, however they have no knowledge of the movie industry.
 Our goal is to collect, clean, and analyze movie data from a variety of sources so that we can provide recommendations to Microsoft that will allow them to be successful in the movie industry.

 EXPLORATION OF DATA

-The data that was used for this step can be found in the link below: http://localhost:8888/edit/tn.movie_budgets.csv http://localhost:8888/edit/tn.title.basics.csv
+The data that was used for this step can be found in the link below: http://localhost:8888/edit/tn.movie_budgets.csv

+http://localhost:8888/edit/tn.title.basics.csv

 During the analysis, i looked into the question below which would help Microsoft be successful in the movie industry.

 ANALYSIS QUESTION:
-Which movies generate the highest profits and how much money should be spent for the budget to ensure success.
+1.Which movies generate the highest profits and how much money should be spent for the budget to ensure success.
-What genres of movies are majorly produced and whats their relation to the profit
+2.What genres of movies are majorly produced and whats their relation to the profit

 QUESTION ONE
 To answer this question and provide a recommendation we'll make use of a budgets dataframe called movie_budgets.csv.
 Our analysis will require that we use the data to calculate profit and profit margin whhich we will further access to determine the most profitable movies.